Azure/azure-kusto-java/quickstart/README.md

 ### Optional changes
 1. Within the app itself, you can change the default User-Prompt authentication method by editing `authenticationMode`
-1. You can also make the app run without stopping between steps by setting `waitForUser = False`
+1. Change the app to run without stopping between steps by setting `waitForUser = False`

 ### Troubleshooting
 * If you are having trouble running the app from your IDE, first check if the app runs from the command line, then consult the troubleshooting references of your IDE.